 Lee Critchley, Project Manager Shawton Engineering Ltd

-Shawton Engineering are experts in the fabrication of structural steelwork, architectural metalwork and specialist stainless steel pressure vessels, containments and structures.
+Shawton Engineering are experts in the fabrication of structural steelwork, architectural metalwork and specialist stainless steel pressure vessels, contaminants and structures.

 Our “can do” attitude and commitment to timely project completion by management and workforce has enabled us to participate in some of the most challenging constructional work in the UK and beyond.

-Goodison Park is a football stadium located in Walton, Liverpool, England.
+Goodison Park is a football stadium located in Walton, Liverpool.
 The stadium has been home to Premier League club Everton since its completion in 1892 and is one of the world’s oldest purpose-built football grounds.
-The stadium is built in a residential area served by regular rail and bus services two miles (3 km) from Liverpool city centre.
+The stadium is built in a residential area about two miles from Liverpool city centre.